SteveBWalton/unique-pointer-test/README.md

 # Unique Pointer Test

 Project to test that unique pointer objects are released correctly.

-Progam was designed for Linux and gcc.
+The progam was designed for Linux and gcc.